Officers

 [ A+ ] /[ A- ]

-Serenity Sutherland, President
+Serenity Sutherland, Past President

 headshot of Serenity SutherlandSerenity Sutherland is Associate Professor of Communication Studies at SUNY Oswego.
 She has a PhD in History and a graduate certificate in Women’s and Gender Studies from the University of Rochester, a Bachelor’s of Science in Environmental Management from Rochester Institute of Technology, and a Bachelor’s of Arts in English/Creative Writing and History from SUNY Binghamton.
 Additional research interests that intersect with her work in scholarly editing include the history of women in science and technology, the digital humanities, and media studies.
 She is the current editor of the Ellen Swallow Richards Papers, which is a member of the Primary Source Cooperative at the Massachusetts Historical Society, funded by the NHPRC and Andrew W. Mellon Foundation.
 Previously, she was the project manager and transcription manager at the Seward Family Digital Archive from 2012-2017.
 A select list of venues where her publications can be found include Scholarly Editing, the Debates in the Digital Humanities series, and Interdisciplinary Digital Engagement in Arts & Humanities.
 She is also an instructor for e-Laboratories, where she is working on the Fundamentals of Editing Course (formerly known as the Institute for Editing Historical Documents, or “Camp Edit”), and has designed and taught courses related to many aspects of digital documentary editing.
 From 2022-23 she served as President Elect.
 Committed to supporting the needs and goals of the ADE membership, she is also interested in engaging with allied professionals whose practices and interests align with the objectives of the ADE.